 Grading is a histologic procedure in which tissues are examined under a microscope.
 Whereas staging is a clinical process, in which the stage of cancer is detected by simple screening procedures.
-The detailed information about both these processes is given below –
+Detailed information about both these processes is given below –

 In this, the tissue is first examined under a microscope and then the cancer is classified according to the grade.
 A microscope image of cancerous tissue usually provides information about two things –

-- the rate at which the Cancers are growing and
+- the rate at which Cancers are growing and

 - the structure of cancerous cells compared to healthy cells.

 When cancer cells have grown in large numbers in any part of the body, then it is called “benign”.
 When cancer cells have spread not only in one part but also to other places, then this condition is called metastatic.

 Brodar’s grading system is based on the extent of variation in cancer cells, which occurs in the case of more mutated cancer cells.
 This refers to cells that appear normal and gradually spread to the cells with the least changes.
 These cells look very similar to their normal form.
 Some of these are as follows –

 - Cells with about half the change